Uploading queue_log data to QueueMetrics or QueueMetrics Live

 • You upload all data which time-stamp is equals or newer than the HWM.
 QueueMetrics obeys an at-least-once semantics, so while it is harmless to upload the same data multiple times, it is also useless.

 • If the upload succeeds, you get the next batch of data and upload it as well.
 As you are the only writer, there is no need to go check the HWM again.
+Each PBX should have at most one outstanding request.

 • If the upload does not succeed, wait a few seconds and then restart.